AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/accessibility-dm.md

 ## Assistive technology support in Dynamic Media {#assistive-technology=support-for-dm}

 Dynamic Media user interface elements work with assistive technologies such as screen readers.
-For example, it recognises landmarks on a page when you navigate landmarks using keyboard shortcut `D` or regions using keyboard shortcut `R`.
+For example, it recognizes landmarks on a page when you navigate landmarks using keyboard shortcut `D` or regions using keyboard shortcut `R`.
 It also narrates the heading when navigating using the heading keyboard shortcut `H`.

 ## Keyboard accessibility support in Dynamic Media viewers {#keyboard-accessibility-for-dm-viewers}

 All out-of-the-box Dynamic Media viewers components support keyboard accessibility for your customers.

-See [Keyboard accessiblity and navigation](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/c-keyboard-accessibility.html) in the Dynamic Media Viewers Reference Guide.
+See [Keyboard accessibility and navigation](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/c-keyboard-accessibility.html) in the Dynamic Media Viewers Reference Guide.

 ## Assistive technology support in Dynamic Media viewers {#assistive-technology=support-for-dm-viewers}